FIFA 14: Ultimate Team

-FIFA Ultimate team (FUT), which was introduced in FIFA 09 returns in FIFA 14.
+FIFA Ultimate Team (FUT), which was introduced in FIFA 09 returns in FIFA 14.
 The game mode allows players to build their own team from real-world players and staff, which they can then use to compete in both online and offline tournaments and divisions.
 FUT also allows for a "single online match", where players can play a single match against another player that does not contribute to tournaments or seasons.

 As players play both online and offline matches, they earn coins to spend on improving their team.
 Each game earns a certain amount of coins depending on whether the team won, lost or drew.
-Players and other items are acquired in the form of cards, which are obtained through buying packs or buying directly from other players through the transfer option.
+Players and other items are acquired in the form of cards, which are obtained through buying packs or buying directly from other players through the transfer market.
 There are three different tiers of cards; bronze, silver, and gold, indicating the quality of the players.
 Packs also come in bronze, silver, and gold.
 There are also Special Packs, which feature rare cards.
 Packs can be purchased with coins, which are earned through playing FUT matches, or with FIFA points, which must be purchased with real-world money.

 Players can also edit kit numbers and player roles for set pieces and can change the style of play of any given player.
 FUT seasons have been extended from the five divisions available in FIFA 13 to ten in FIFA 14.
 The Xbox One and Xbox 360 versions of FIFA 14 feature exclusive FUT content called "Legends".
 When purchasing Gold Packs, players can randomly acquire famous players from the past, such as George Weah, Pelé, Ruud Gullit, Dennis Bergkamp, Patrick Vieira, Gary Lineker and Freddie Ljungberg.

 Stadiums

 The game contains over 69 stadiums, including 32 real-world venues.
-New additions to FIFA 14 include La Bombonera (home stadium of Boca Juniors), Goodison Park (home stadium of Everton), and the Donbass Arena (home stadium of Shakhtar Donetsk).
+New additions to FIFA 14 include La Bombonera (home stadium of Boca Juniors), Goodison Park (home stadium of Everton), and the Donbas Arena (home stadium of Shakhtar Donetsk).
 The Camp Nou (home stadium of Barcelona), which was removed from FIFA 13 due to licensing issues, has returned.